 - Fix Power BI 404 not found error when connecting SharePoint Online List as Data Source

 - SharePoint Server 2016 IT Preview Deprecated Removed features

 - SharePoint error - An exception occurred when trying to issue security token: This implementation is not part of the Windows Platform FIPS validated cryptographic algorithms..

-- Disabling Spell Check in Android Studio - Android-Studio
+- The selected device is incompatible : Android Studio - Android-Studio

 - How to find lost AirPods? - HowTos